ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ## CUDA
 The code has been verified to work from CUDA 9 to CUDA 11.
 Highly likely older versions of CUDA (7, 8) should work without a problem.
 Be sure of installing the CUDA samples and take note of the location where they were installed.

-Please note CUDA is not supported anymore in MacOS as NVIDA and Apple seem to be in a feud since several years.
 ## CMAKE
 CMAKE version 3.16.3 and up should be good
 ## Linux